Khammam Fort: Encroachments

 The fort, once mighty bastion of royal dynasties, continues to face further encroachment threat due to lack of proper monitoring mechanism.
 Large settlements occupied the areas in and around the fort due to the lack of proper monitoring of encroachments.
 Destruction of the granite hill and construction of houses continues till today around the fort area.

 Development

+On the occasion of Tourism Day, rock climbing activities are organized on the fort.
+Many festivals are held on the fort on national festivals.
+In 2010, during the coronation celebrations of Shri Krishna Devaraya, the then Collector Rayala's statue was installed on the fort.
+Even that statue has fallen into ruins today.
+When Renuka Chaudhary was Kendramanvoothi, a railing was installed and steps were carved to go up to the fort.
+Two petal shades have been constructed on the fort for tourists to rest.
 Recently Minister for Roads & Buildings Tummala Nageswara Rao has mooted the proposal to set up solar streetlights at the fort well before the next Independence Day celebrations in 2017.